Weak in the Presence of Beauty (song): Critical reception

 On its release, Paul Simper of Number One noted the "pleasant production and leisurely chorus" and Moyet's voice "blossoming in a discreetly unexpected way".
 Pete Clarke of Smash Hits praised Moyet's "superb voice" but added that "somebody's forgotten to give her a decent song this time around and there's nothing quite as sad as a voice in search of a tune."
 Barney Hoskyns of New Musical Express considered the song to be a "veritable hit" from the "Jimmy Iovine conveyor-belt".
 He felt it was "almost as bland and obvious" as "Is This Love?"

 Lesley O'Toole of Record Mirror praised "Weak in the Presence of Beauty" as Floyjoy's "second finest song" behind "Until You Come Back to Me", but added that Moyet's version was a "lacklustre offering without the luscious tones of Desy Campbell".
 She felt the song had a "shimmer of class", but considered the "dodgy brass interlude" and "nauseating 'darling, I love you' ad libs" to make for a "dubious arrangement".
+Ann Scanlon of Sounds called it a "soppy splash through the shallowest of puddles".
 Bobby Lynch of The Kerryman, who stated that Floy Joy's "brilliant" original should have been a hit, commented, "Not an obvious single for Moyet to record but the production is pleasant and its different."
 US magazine Billboard considered it to be a "potential hit" and commented on the "loping melody and feel" which "shouldn't be overlooked".
 Cash Box praised Moyet's "powerhouse performance" on the track.

 In a review of Raindancing, Spin singled out the song as a "tangible effort to push Moyet into the 'til tuesday camp of semisweet pop".
 Musician wrote, "Moyet's interpretive gifts have grown, and Iovine's understated production takes pains not to get in the way, which is why the likes of 'Sleep Like Breathing' or 'Weak in the Presence of Beauty' hold such lasting allure."
 Josh Lee of Attitude retrospectively commented, "Big choruses that demand to be sung along to don't come more insistent than 'Is This Love?' and 'Weak in the Presence of Beauty'."
 In a 2015 retrospective on Moyet's career, Classic Pop included the song as one of their twenty favourite Alison Moyet tracks and stated, "She disowned it; we loved it."